Decidability and Periodicity of Low Complexity Tilings: Conclusions

 \section{Conclusions}

-We have demonstrated how the low local complexity assumption enforces global regularities in the admitted configurations, yielding algorithmic decidability results.
-The results were proved in full details for low complexity configurations with respect to an arbitrary rectangle.
+We have demonstrated how the low local complexity assumption enforces global regularities in the valid configurations, yielding algorithmic decidability results.
+The results were proved in full detail for low complexity configurations with respect to an arbitrary rectangle.
 The reader can easily verify that the fact that the considered shape is a rectangle is not used in any proofs presented here, and the only quoted result that uses this fact is Lemma~\ref{lem:Michal2}.
 A minor modification in the proof of Lemma~\ref{lem:Michal2} presented in~\cite{szabados} yields that the lemma remains true for any two-dimensional configuration that has low complexity with respect to any convex shape.
-We conclude that also all our results remain true if we use any convex discrete shape in place of a rectangle.
+We conclude that also \cref{thm:periodic}, \cref{cor:corperiodic}, \cref{cor:cordecidable} and \cref{cor:corminimal} remain true if we use any convex discrete shape in place of a rectangle.

 If the considered shape is not convex the situation becomes more difficult.
 Theorem~\ref{thm:periodic} is not true for an arbitrary shape in place of the rectangle but all counter examples we know are based on periodic sublattices~\cite{cassaigne,karimoutot}.
 For example, even lattice cells may form a configuration that is horizontally but not vertically periodic while the odd cells may have a vertical but no horizontal period.
-Such a non-periodic configuration may be uniformly recurrent and have low complexity with respect to a scatted shape $D$ that only sees cells of equal parity.
+Such a non-periodic configuration may be uniformly recurrent and have low complexity with respect to a scattered shape $D$ that only sees cells of equal parity.
 It remains an interesting direction of future study to determine if a sublattice structure is the only way to contradict Theorem~\ref{thm:periodic} for arbitrary shapes.
 We conjecture that Corollaries~\ref{cor:corperiodic} and \ref{cor:cordecidable} hold for arbitrary shapes, that is, that there does not exist a two-dimensional low complexity aperiodic SFT.
 A special case of this is the recently solved periodic cluster tiling problem~\cite{bhattacharya,szegedy}.

+\cref{cor:goles_1} naturally raises the question whether the additive term $f(n)n$ can be replaced by some constant, or can at least $f(n)$ in it be replaced by a constant.
+By \cref{cor:cordecidable} we know that constant $c=0$ does not work, but some other constant might work.

+Naturally, there exists $m,n,c$ and a set $P$ of $nm+c$ allowed patterns such that $\SFT{P}$ is aperiodic (take for example any aperiodic SFT and choose $c$ accordingly).
+It is not known what might be the smallest such $c$, and this constitutes an interesting open problem.
+We just know that $c>0$ by \cref{cor:corperiodic}.